Congratulations on the birth of your child and a gift from God.

 d.
 Godparents are required to participate in the baptismal preparation process.

-e.
-If the Godparent(s) is/are not registered at St. Pius X, they must obtain a Letter of Good Standing, from their home parish.
+f.
+If the Godparent(s) is/are not registered at St. Pius X, they must obtain a Letter of Permission, from their home parish.
 This is usually a letter or form, signed by their Pastor, stating that they are a fully initiated Catholic, and suitable to serve as a Godparent.

-3. Once all the necessary paperwork (Baptism Class Certificate, Letter of Good Standing, and copy of Birth Certificate) has been submitted to the Parish Office, the Baptism date/time (Saturdays – 10:00AM [Spanish] or 11:00AM [English]) will then be recorded on the Parish Facilities Calendar, pending availability.
+3. Once all the necessary paperwork (Baptism Class Certificate, Letter of Permission, and copy of Birth Certificate) has been submitted to the Parish Center, an appointment will be scheduled for the parents to meet with clergy.
+Once clergy has given approval, the Baptism will be added to the Church calendar.

 4. Donation: On this joyful occasion, it would be most encouraged to make a financial offering to the parish, in thanksgiving for the gift of your child’s Baptism.
 Please refer to the suggested donation schedule below.